tomsWebConsulting/twcsl/v7.1/Page/Blog/Post/Blog Page Post Meta Copy/README.md

   * Page Specific

-    * This option will be the one most will want to use if you have only a single page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[blog page post meta copy.html][4]** to Blog Settings > Advanced > Page Header Code Injection for the blog page.
-Please see [per-page code injection][5].
+Refer to [Per-page code injection][5] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[blog page post meta copy.html][4]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-Please see [Add code to code injection][6].
+Refer to [Add code to code injection][6] for details.

 * Edit the blog post section and **Set Meta Position** to **Below Title**.